mini-kep/db/SPEC.md

 toValue - should return results with value less than this parameter. <br>
 Method returns JSON with data sorted by date or empty JSON if there’s no data with such query.
 Method validates parameters and returns error 400 if there’s an error in parameters (like string in data parameter or empty parameter) <br>
-2.2)	POST /API/incoming
-Body should have a structure like
-    [{
-        "date": "1999-01-31",
-        "freq": "m",
-        "name": "INVESTMENT_rog",
-        "value": 12345.6
-    },
-    {...}
-    ]
-<br>Insert new data with values in request body.
-All fields should be filled.
-Method validates values, return error 400 if there’s an error in parameters (like string in data parameter or empty parameter or missing field)
-Method returns empty JSON on success.<br>

 3)	Tech stack:
 Web-frameworks: Flask, Django + SQLAlchemy (deployed to Heroku)
 Database: Postgres (Heroku or AWS)